alexej-schelle/Idr-Web-Spiders/README.md

 - A realistic and unique informal data model for search engines spiders about the content of your websites and applications.

-- A generator for nice search engine results through individual data mapping and understanding of your company or product with expert know-how.
+- A generator for nice search engine results through individual data mapping and understanding of your company.

 - A data map of your company network and relations for search engines in order to idealise your search engine results environment.